FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 2. Sensory Profile

-Gamma-decalactone is renowned for its sweet, fruity, and creamy aroma reminiscent of peaches and apricots.
-It is often described as having a moderate to strong intensity with good diffusion properties.
-The compound serves as an impact note in formulations, providing a distinct fruity character.
-While specific taste and odor thresholds are not universally documented, gamma-decalactone is typically used in low concentrations to achieve the desired sensory effect without overpowering other components.
+Gamma-decalactone is renowned for its sweet, fruity, and creamy aroma, reminiscent of peaches and apricots.
+It is often described as having a moderate to strong intensity with a high diffusion rate, making it an impactful note in formulations.
+The compound is primarily used as an impact note in flavor systems, providing a realistic and rich fruity character.
+While specific taste and odor thresholds are not always clearly reported, gamma-decalactone is typically used in low concentrations due to its potent sensory attributes.

 Citation hooks: FlavScents; peer-reviewed sensory literature